catalyst-cloud/catalystcloud-docs/source/block-storage.rst

 How to grow a cinder volume?
 ============================

-So you have been succesfully using OpenStack and now one of your volumes has started filling up.
+So you have been successfully using OpenStack, and now one of your volumes has started filling up.
 What is the best, quickest and safest way to grow the size of your volume?

 Well, as always, that depends.